wearefuturegov/bucks-api/README.md

 # Buckinghamshire adult social care

 An app for the Buckinghamshire adult social care project.
+It provides a needs explorer interface leading to a personalised list of advice articles and local community services.

 It consists of: